Why Medium Format?

 Resolution

 Medium format gives you more resolution.
-For example, I capture 102mp which is far larger than the average 33mp for full-frame cameras.
+For example, I capture 102mp which is far larger than the average seen on the market today.

 See below for a cropped in comparison of the difference